 Certain podiatry experts state that many parents neglect their children’s feet because they simply are not aware of the problems that an ill-fitting pair of shoes can create.
 The research done by Clarks also stated that only 40% of the parents interviewed knew whether their children’s shoes were properly fitted and supportive.

-Saving Money On Shoes – False Economy!
+Saving Money On Your Kids’ Shoes – False Economy!

-Remember that is always better to take your child to specialized kids’ shoe stores, where a shoe fitter will make sure your children get the perfect pair of shoes and have all different price ranges to choose from!
+Remember that is always better to take your child to specialized kids’ shoe stores, where a shoe fitter will make sure your children get the perfect pair of shoes and will have all different price ranges to choose from.

 Purchasing shoes at online stores is more convenient than taking your child to be properly fitted at a specialized store.
 At the store I work for, parents travel 30 to 40 miles to have their kid’s feet properly fitted.
-I know it sounds crazy, and to be honest, these children do require specialized attention since they wear orthotics, but I just wanted to give you an example of how important kids’ feet are!
+I know it sounds crazy, and to be honest, these children do require specialized attention since they wear orthotics, but I just wanted to give you an example of how important kids’ feet are.

-Do Parents Neglect The Importance Of Shoes?
+Do Certain Parents Neglect the Importance of Shoes?

 Any parent who complains about the cost of shoes is neglecting their importance.
 I have heard some parents complaining about how expensive kids’ shoes are.
-Yes, some shoes are more expensive than others, but parents have a choice as to which type to buy; they are not being forced to buy the more expensive ones!
+Yes, some shoes are more expensive than others, but parents have a choice as to which type to buy; they are not being forced to buy the more expensive ones.

-Do you use a kids’ shoe size chart to measure your children’s feet or you take them to your local kids’ shoe store?
+Do you use a kids’ shoe size chart to measure your children’s feet or do you take them to your local kids’ shoe store?
 Have you found it hard to find the correct shoe size for your child’s feet?
 Please share your thoughts and experiences in the comment section below so we can all benefit from them!